morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 	)
 );
 ```
-We haven't hide any attribute of the link but made it better understandable and modifiable.
+No attributes of the link are hidden but made it better understandable and modifiable.

 ## Semantic and outlined

 The HTML source and outline is validated with the [W3C validator](https://validator.w3.org/nu/)

 Outlining is very important since it makes the code accessible.

-If your site outlines well in the W3C validator it will get a 100% accessibility score in Google Lighthouse: https://imgur.com/a/MYSgMKH
+If a site outlines well in the W3C validator it will get a 100% accessibility score in Google Lighthouse: https://imgur.com/a/MYSgMKH